-8 Facts You Should Know About
+8 Facts You Should Know about Filipino Comfort Women

 On January 26, 2016, Japanese Emperor Akihito and his wife will pay the Philippines a visit as a venture to strengthen the relations of Japan with the motherland.

 There was a time in history, however, when things between Japan and the Philippines were belligerent.
 It has been seven decades since WWII, seven decades since Japan invaded the Philippines to occupy its islands, seven decades since the resistance movement.